TV9 Telugu: History

-Expansion
+TV9 Network

 Over a period of time, the parent company launched news channels in other Indian languages.
 Its sister channels include TV9 Kannada (in the state of Karnataka), TV9 Marathi (in the state of Maharashtra), TV9 Gujarati (in the state of Gujarat), TV9 Bharatvarsh (Hindi news channel), TV9 Bangla (in the state of West Bengal).
 After the launch of other language channels, TV9 was renamed as TV9 Telugu.